Are you interested in tackling the biodiversity crisis?

 3) Contact information for 3 references

-4) University transcripts (unofficial transcripts are sufficient).
+4) University transcripts (unofficial are sufficient).

 Project Overview: Effective monitoring of Boreal Forest birds is needed to protect imperiled species in this rapidly changing ecoregion.
 Indigenous-led monitoring and land caring is fundamental to transformative change needed to achieve biodiversity conservation and supporting self-determination.